jimboquijano/suriform/docs/tools/watch-target.md

 - Each registry item maps a **dependent field** to one or more **target field names**.
 - Changes in target fields automatically re-validate the dependent field.
+- Multiple targets can trigger the same dependent field validation.

 ## 🧾 API